NinoRisteski/HubermanAnswers/README.md

 ```python
 python3 src\hubermananswers_app.py
 ```
-*Don't forget to activate Your Environment in each terminal*
+*Don't forget to activate Your environment in each terminal*

 ## Credits
 ### Special Thanks